apereo/cas/docs/cas-server-documentation/installation/Passwordless-Authentication.md

 def run(Object[] args) {
     def username = args[0]
     def logger = args[1]

     logger.info("Locating user record for user $username")

+    /*
+     ...
+     Locate the record for the given username, and return the result back to CAS.
+     ...
+    */

     def account = new PasswordlessUserAccount()
     account.setUsername(username)